Killing (Super)Algebras Associated to Connections on Spinors: Background

-This is a rather technical set of results, but it essentially allows us to redefine the defining sequence of a filtered deformation to partially align it with that of another; under certain conditions, this will allow to completely align the two sequences and show that two deformations are isomorphic.
+This is a rather technical set of results, but it essentially allows us to redefine the defining sequence of a filtered deformation to partially align it with that of another; under certain conditions, one can completely align the two sequences in order to show that two deformations are isomorphic.
 We will make use of this in Section \ref{sec:filtered-def-poincare}.